CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 `demo.sol` is the demo token using RegD 506(c) as regulation and `ARegD506cToken.sol` as base (just slightly modified for space efficiency and avoiding deployment errors).

+`demo2.sol` is the demo token for Reg S. Similarly, it is based on `ARegSToken.sol` in the source code.

+Note that the original source contracts differ from some contracts in this repo.
+If you are using the `master` branch of *github.com/OpenFinanceIO*, make sure you modified those contracts (I would suggest pull the *S3Demo* folder directly).

 ## 2. Deployment with Truffle

 The config files are all included in the `S3Demo` folder for reference.